Bioconductor/bioconductor.org/content/news/bioc_3_0_release.md

 SemDist - This package implements methods to calculate information accretion for a given version of the gene ontology and uses this data to calculate remaining uncertainty, misinformation, and semantic similarity for given sets of predicted annotations and true annotations from a protein function predictor.

 seqplots - SeqPlots is a tool for plotting next generation sequencing (NGS) based experiments' signal tracks, e.g. reads coverage from ChIP-seq, RNA-seq and DNA accessibility assays like DNase-seq and MNase-seq, over user specified genomic features, e.g. promoters, gene bodies, etc. It can also calculate sequence motif density profiles from reference genome.
 The data are visualized as average signal profile plot, with error estimates (standard error and 95% confidence interval) shown as fields, or as series of heatmaps that can be sorted and clustered using hierarchical clustering, k-means algorithm and self organising maps.
 Plots can be prepared using R programming language or web browser based graphical user interface (GUI) implemented using Shiny framework.
 The dual-purpose implementation allows running the software locally on desktop or deploying it on server.
 SeqPlots is useful for both for exploratory data analyses and preparing replicable, publication quality plots.
 Other features of the software include collaboration and data sharing capabilities, as well as ability to store pre-calculated result matrixes, that combine many sequencing experiments and in-silico generated tracks with multiple different features.
 These binaries can be further used to generate new combination plots on fly, run automated batch operations or share with colleagues, who can adjust their plotting parameters without loading actual tracks and recalculating numeric values.
 SeqPlots relays on Bioconductor packages, mainly on rtracklayer for data input and BSgenome packages for reference genome sequence and annotations.

+seqTools - Analyze read length, phred scores and alphabet frequency and DNA k-mers on uncompressed and compressed fastq files.

 SGSeq - RNA-seq data are informative for the analysis of known and novel transcript isoforms.
 While the short length of RNA-seq reads limits the ability to predict and quantify full-length transcripts, short read data are well suited for the analysis of individual alternative transcripts events (e.g. inclusion or skipping of a cassette exon).
 The SGSeq package enables the prediction, quantification and visualization of alternative transcript events from BAM files.